-This course is required for students in the PhD Program in Health Care Management.
-Any PhD student or post-doctoral fellow with interest in research on health care organizations and professionals is also welcome to enroll.
+This course is required for first-year students in the PhD Program in Health Care Management.
+Any PhD student with interest in conducting research on health care organizations and professionals is also welcome to enroll.

 Course Objectives:

 Upon completion of this course, students should: